| Working

 Clark Bart Memorial Bursary Fund which assists people

+through educational bursary.
 The Orange Order also gives a special helping hand to families

 of members through its funeral fund and, through the work